-And today, through the means of this blog, we will be discussing the various semen retention benefits which will drive you to practise the same.
-But before we head over to the semen retention benefits, let us take a moment and discuss what exactly semen retention is all about.
+And today, through the means of this blog, we will be discussing the various benefits which will drive you to practice the same.
+But before we head over to the benefits, let us take a moment and discuss what exactly is it all about.

 What is Semen Retention?